 7 – Get lost in Barrio Santa Cruz

 One of the most authentic parts of Seville, here you will feel the real Spain.
 This charming neighborhood is one of the most ancient areas of the city.
 It’s here that the Jewish of Seville used to live.
 In this barrio, you will find the most narrow street of the city, calle de los besos, the street of the kisses.
 It’s very easy to get lost or turned around when exploring the Santa Cruz, and that, of course, is part of the fun!
-It is very nice to take part in a walking tour in Santa Cruz to discover all the peculiar stories behind this interesting neighborhood.
+It is very nice to take part to a walking tour in Santa Cruz to discover all the peculiar stories behind this interesting neighborhood.
 There are also free walking tours that can lead you around the district.

 8 – Rent a bike and enjoy the city center